 And another picture of the boardwalk at dusk...
 Can you tell I just took photos to kill time while we waited?

 The next morning I took Chloe and Naomi to the beach to go swimming.
 I also went because I really wanted to swim in the Mediterranean Sea.
 It was awkward though.
 Women aren't allowed to go swimming during Ramadan, so we were the only women there who went swimming.
-There were little girls swimming, and women covered from head to toe not swimming, but we attracted a lot of attention in our swim suits.
+There were little girls swimming, and women covered from head to toe not swimming, so we attracted a lot of attention in our swim suits.
 Chloe and Naomi are the white specks in the water in this picture.

 This is one of the horses on the beach.
 There were also camels you could ride, but after swimming for a while we just wanted to leave.